 The clinical/Work-Based Learning sites have the discretionary right to refuse to permit a student having a criminal record from receiving training in their facility and this determination is made by each of the sites individually, without input from the College.
 Additionally, most clinical sites will not review or make a determination on “Pending” cases that have not been resolved.

 The term “criminal record” is at this point in time being understood broadly to include the conviction of any felony, misdemeanor crime, or DUI/DWI; and/or the dismissed charge of any felony, misdemeanor crime, or DUI/DWI, excluding minor traffic violations.
 The background check includes all counties of residence in the past ten years from applicant's residency history.

 Students admitted to programs that require a clinical or Work-Based Learning component will be required to provide the College with an official criminal background check in order to meet the requirements of the clinical site.
 The criminal background check will be required when the applicant is conditionally admitted to the clinical portion of a health sciences curriculum.
 The College will direct this process by identifying the agency performing the check and maintain control of the information through the Health Sciences Clinical Compliance Administrator.
 The cost of the Criminal Background Check process is $37.00 and is subject to change.

 Once a student is conditionally accepted into the clinical portion of their program, they will be given written instructions to order and pay for their criminal background check and, if required, their fingerprinting process (required of Nursing Students only.)
 If the criminal background check or fingerprinting process is not completed by the assigned deadline date, the student will be removed from their health sciences program.

-For Nursing Students Only: In addition to the criminal background check, students who have lived in NC for less than five (5) years will be required to be fingerprinted for a SBI criminal check.
-Please be aware that there are additional fees (approximately $30.00) associated with the fingerprinting process.
+For Nursing Students Only: In addition to the criminal background check, students who have lived in NC for less than five (5) consecutive years will be required to be fingerprinted for an SBI criminal check.
+Please be aware that there are additional fees (approximately $45.00) associated with the fingerprinting process.
 Fees pertaining to the criminal background check and fingerprinting processes are subject to change without warning.